Grigor2003/SyntheticData/README.md

 ### Cropping your objects

 You can run `crop.py` to crop the empty edges of your objects from the obj folder you specified in `config.py`.
 This will create a new folder with all your cropped objects.
+Delete/rename the old "Cropped" folder before running the script again.